abbychau/mist/README.md

 ## Performance Considerations

 - **Memory Usage**: All data is stored in memory, so consider available RAM
-- **Indexing**: Create indexes on frequently queried columns for better performance
 - **Query Optimization**: The engine performs basic optimizations like index usage
 - **Concurrency**: The engine is designed to be thread-safe